Sourdough Banana Muffins With Walnut Crumb Topping

 Instructions

-• Make the topping.
-Whisk together oats, flour, sugar, and salt.
-Stir in butter until clumps form.
+• Make the crumb topping.
+In a small bowl, whisk together oats, flour, sugar, and salt.
+Stir in the melted butter until it forms clumps.
+Add the walnuts if you're using them.

 • Assemble.
-Pour batter into muffin tin, filling ¾ of the way full.
-Sprinkle 1-2 tablespoons of topping on each.
+Split the batter equally into the muffin cups, filling each about ¾ full.
+Then, add 1-2 tablespoons of the crumb topping to each muffin.

 • Bake.
-Bake for 20 minutes, or until a toothpick comes out just with moist crumbs.
-Carefully remove to a wire rack to cool.
-Serve warm or room temperature.
+Bake for 20 minutes or until a toothpick comes out of a muffin with moist crumbs.
+Let the muffins cool in the tin for a bit before moving them onto a wire rack to cool completely.
+You can serve them warm or at room temperature.

 Notes